-- complete the donor return as fully as possible - complete the Notice of Incomplete Return - lodge the Notice of Incomplete Return and the incomplete return with the AEC at the same time.
+- complete the candidate or Senate group return as fully as possible - complete the Notice of Incomplete Return - lodge the Notice of Incomplete Return and the incomplete return with the AEC at the same time.

-Note: lodgement of a Notice of Incomplete Return does not relieve the donor of the responsibility of making reasonable efforts to obtain the information required to complete the return.
+Note: lodgement of a Notice of Incomplete Return does not relieve the candidate or agent of the responsibility of making reasonable efforts to obtain the information required to complete the return.
 The AEC may assess whether the lodgement of a Notice of Incomplete Return was used by an agent to avoid their responsibilities under the Electoral Act.